IE 11 is not supported. For an optimal experience visit our site on another browser.

 Over the years, Dr. James Fahner said pediatric oncologists have done a lot with a little and made great strides.

-“We have seen incredible advances in the availability of effective therapies and in the eventual cure of more and more types of childhood cancer,” the division chief of pediatric hematology/oncology at Helen DeVos Children’s Hospital in Grand Rapids, Michigan, told TODAY. “(Still) cancer actually remains the leading cause of death due to disease in young children.”
+“We have seen incredible advances in the availability of effective therapies and in the eventual cure of more and more types of childhood cancer,” the emeritus division chief of pediatric hematology/oncology at Corewell Health Helen DeVos Children’s Hospital in Grand Rapids, Michigan, told TODAY.com. “(Still) cancer actually remains the leading cause of death due to disease in young children.”

 Take the example of acute lymphoblastic leukemia (ALL).
-Once children diagnosed with ALL survived an average of six months.
-But now, the cure rate is 85% percent, according to an article in Seminars in Oncology, looking at 50 years of cancer research.
+At one point, children diagnosed with ALL survived an average of six months, but now, the cure rate is 85% percent, according to a report in Seminars in Oncology, looking at 50 years of cancer research.

 Bukowinski said that consortiums, such as the Children’s Oncology Group, comprised of 200 pediatric cancer institutes, help advance pediatric cancer research.